underwriteyourlife/officialsite/_posts/2017-11-1-Cole Slaw.md

 # Cole Slaw

-All I can say is that I guess I cut too many corners when it came to making this Cole Slaw inspried by [Robert Irving](http://www.foodnetwork.com/recipes/robert-irvine/cole-slaw-recipe0-1947123).
+All I can say is that I guess I cut too many corners when it came to making this Cole Slaw inspired by [Robert Irving](http://www.foodnetwork.com/recipes/robert-irvine/cole-slaw-recipe0-1947123).
 I served it as a side dish to my [Zucchini Boats]() but honestly I ended up throwing it out most days around lunchtime.
-Luckily leftover halloween candy was a nice replacement.
+Luckily leftover Halloween candy was a nice replacement.

 If you were going to take a stab at fixing where I went wrong, I would say the best place to start would be using more sugar, a real mayonnaise (not Miracle Whip), and avoiding the Broccoli Slaw.